(Photo: Wiki Commons)

 Fun Facts about Marigolds

-- Marigold flowers are edible and are often used in salads or as a substitute for the much more expensive saffron spice.
-The leaves of the marigold plant are also edible, but not as tasty.
+- Marigold flowers can be eaten and are often used in salads or as a substitute for the much more expensive saffron spice.
+The leaves of the marigold plant are also occasionally eaten, but not as tasty.

 - The same antioxidant carotenoids that contribute to the marigold’s captivating color may also provide positive health benefits for humans, such as possibly lowering the risk of heart disease and some forms of cancer.